huseinzol05/Gather-Deployment/README.md

 15. Text classification using Tornado + Gunicorn
 16. Celery with Hadoop for Massive text classification using Flask
 17. Luigi scheduler with Hadoop for Massive text classification
+18. Luigi scheduler with Distributed Celery for Massive text classification
+19. Airflow scheduler with elasticsearch for Massive text classification using Flask

 ## Technology used